onflow/fcl-js/README.md

 All changes to a module will be reflected in the modules version number (including breaking changes) as a patch, until we are confident the module is working and stable, at which point we will release a `v1.0.0`.
 After a `v1.0.0` release of a module we will strictly follow SemVer.

+# What is Flow?

+Flow is a new blockchain for open worlds.
+Read more about it [here](https://onflow.org).

+# Getting Started

+- For now you probably want the [`@onflow/sdk`](./packages/sdk) package.
+- The Flow CLIs [emulator](https://github.com/onflow/flow/blob/master/docs/emulator.md) can be used to develop against locally.
+- We have a [React Example](./examples/react-simple) application for you to poke around too.
+If you want to run it locally, you will need the emulator running with [this config](./flow.json).

+Eventually [`@onflow/fcl`](./packages/fcl) will make getting started and developing on the Flow blockchain easier.

 # Overview

 - Higher Level